sevaedmi/LinoSPAD2/docs/intro.md

 The "archive" folder is a collection of scripts for debugging, tests, older versions of functions, etc.

-Full documentation, including examples and full documentation of modules and functions can be found [here](https://rngkomorebi.github.io/LinoSPAD2/).

 Some functions (mainly the plotting ones) save plots as pictures in the .png format, creating a folder for the output in the same folder that holds the data.
 Others (as delta_t.py for collecting timestamp differences